eapenm/eks-kube-pipeline-project/README.md

     4. Docker Commands
 4. Create ECR repository using Python Boto3 and pushing Docker Image to ECR
 5. Learn Kubernetes and Create EKS cluster and Nodegroups
+6. Used terraform scripts to create the infrastucture to create the EKS cluster and the node group.
-6. Create Kubernetes Deployments and Services using Python!
+7. Create Kubernetes Deployments and Services using Python!
 ```
 ## **Prerequisites** !